Inline Critical CSS: Cut Your FCP in Half – BuiltToWinWeb

 }

-For production, I recommend using penthouse (Node.js) or critical (npm package) – but the manual method works perfectly for most small business sites.
+For production at scale, tools like penthouse or the critical npm package can generate per-template critical CSS during deployment — but the manual method works perfectly for most small-business sites.

-I applied this technique to a client’s WordPress site (before they migrated to custom PHP).
-The site had a 78KB CSS file loaded normally.
+I applied this to a client’s WordPress site (before they migrated to custom PHP).
+It loaded a 78KB stylesheet normally.
 Results on a 4G connection:

 • Before: FCP 2.3s, LCP 3.8s.